 Gorgeous Garlands

-There’s something about garlands that give a space an added elegance, and we’re here for it!
+There’s something about fresh garlands that give a space an added elegance, and we’re here for it!
 Garlands come in a variety of different plants and textures, allowing you to find the perfect one for your space.
-Whether it’s classic cypress, eucalyptus, and olive, or magnolia—select one that reflects the overall design aesthetic of your space.
+Whether it’s classic cypress, silver dollar eucalyptus, and olive, or magnolia—select one that reflects the overall design aesthetic of your space.
 We love the simple pieces, like this fresh, classic garland that can bring beauty to any space.

 There are so many ways to decorate garlands in your home, from framing mirrors and entryways to decorating mantles.
 For bigger displays, try the fresh, triple-berry garland.
 You can even run it down the length of your table, add in fresh pine cones and classic white candles, and you’ve got yourself a centerpiece for the books.